This is part 2 of a series of 4 discussions on the intensity surrounding acquisition integrations.

 When you acquire a business, the value of the acquisition is not achieved by purchasing a business – the value comes from integrating the two businesses together.

-Employees who are “in production” creating revenue for small and mid-size businesses can mostly be assured that their position is secure.
+Employees who are “in production”, creating revenue for lower-mid and mid-size businesses can mostly be assured that their position is secure.
 Businesses of this size are acquired for their future potential, and that potential relies upon the revenue-generating employees.
-However, middle, and upper management has typically invested time and effort achieving their current position, and there is a temptation to make decisions that either protect their position or improve it.
+However, middle, and upper management who have typically invested time and effort achieving their current position, must now work to ensure that decisions they make are based upon the merits of the situation under consideration, and in the interest of the newly changed business.
+There is often a temptation to make decisions that either protect their position or improve it.
+The challenge for leaders is to ensure that decisions are now directed toward shared goals.

 We have discussed office politics during integrations before, and continue to recommend that leadership should use our five points of action to reduce political decision-making: